TomCrypto/equinox/README.md

 ## License

-This software is licensed under the MIT license.
+This software is provided under the MIT license.

 ## Gallery